yhs0602/Overview/README.md

  14. [ChromeFix][8] - An android backup utility that backups chrome browser's offline pages.
  15. [PDF2TXT][9] - An android offline pdf to txt converter.
  16. WikiIndexer - A desktop application that parses wikipedia articles in text(preprocessed by html2txt) and generates index files.
- 17. Htm2txt - A desktop application that con
+ 17. Htm2txt - A desktop application that converts html files to txt files.